This recipe was first published in the 2016 edition of the Algoma Travel Guide. The recipe and photos were submitted to us by Yvan Breton.

 1 tsp of lemon pepper with garlic and onion

 1 ½ – 2 cups of cornflake crumbs (store-bought or make yourself)

 2 – 3 Litre of canola or vegetable oil

 Mix flour and seasoning and place in a shaker bag or breading bowl.
-Whisk milk and eggs together and place in dipping bowl.
-Place corn flake crumbs in a separate breading bowl.
+Whisk milk and eggs together and place in a dipping bowl.
+Place cornflake crumbs in a separate breading bowl.

 Rinse fish fillets in cold water and shake off excess water.

-Place fillets one at a time in a shaker bag or breading bowl and cover fish completely with seasoned flour.
+Place fillets one at a time in a shaker bag or breading bowl to cover the fish completely with seasoned flour.

 Remove from flour and dip in the milk/egg mixture.

 Remove and dip fillets again in the cornflake crumbs and cover fish well.